HomeSite Map

 (John Lennon - Paul McCartney)

-This kind of achievement was not common even among the top recording artists of the time.
+The achievement of having both sides of a single chart on the US Billboard pop chart was not common even among the top recording artists of the time.
 Stevie Wonder, The Four Seasons and The Rolling Stones each did it once, while the privilege never occurred for powerhouses like The Supremes, The Temptations and Marvin Gaye.

 As you might expect, The Beatles were able to achieve this status right away with their first national hit, “I Want To Hold Your Hand.”
 During their six year run on the charts in the '60s, they racked up 14 occurrences of both sides of their latest single appearing on the Billboard Top 40 charts simultaneously.
 And like Elvis before them, five of these occurrences placed both sides of these singles in the Top Ten.

 “P.S.
-I Love You,” a song which they contemplated releasing as the a-side of their first British single, became the first occurrence in the US of having a Top Ten placement on the Billboard singles chart with the b-side of their #1 single “Love Me Do.”
+I Love You,” a song which they contemplated releasing as the a-side of their first British single, became the first occurrence in the US of having a Top Ten placement on the Billboard Hot 100 with the b-side of their #1 single “Love Me Do.”

 Songwriting History